Lingaombe/hair/README.md

 # ✂️ Hairstyle Picker App

-**Pick Ya Fro, Sis** – A lightweight web app that helps you find hairstyle inspiration based on your hair length or type.
+**Pick Ya Fro, Sis** is a lightweight web app that helps you find hairstyle inspiration based on your hair length or type.
 Powered by plain HTML, CSS, and JavaScript.
 No frameworks, no fuss.

 ## 🔥 Features